 Also, starting at your first anniversary as a card holder — meaning one year after you were approved for the card — and each year thereafter, you’ll get 5,000 United miles back when you redeem your miles for a United- or United Express-operated flight, regardless of the number of miles redeemed.
 You can even earn this mileage rebate twice per year.

-For those chasing United elite status, the United Quest Card earns 500 Premier Qualifying Points (PQP) for every $12,000 you spend on the card, up to 3,000 PQP per year.
-While this won’t earn you elite status on its own, if you aren’t flying as much this year as you typically might, it can help push you over the threshold.
+For those chasing United elite status, the United Quest Card earns 500 Premier Qualifying Points (PQP) for every $12,000 you spend on the card, up to 6,000 PQP per year.
+While this won’t earn you elite status on its own, if you aren’t flying as much in 2023 as you typically might, it can help push you over the threshold.

-Other benefits of the United Quest Card include 3 points for every dollar you spend on United purchases (after your $125 in annual credits), 2 miles per dollar on travel, dining and select streaming services, up to $100 in Global Entry or TSA PreCheck fee credits, free first and second checked bags for you and a companion traveling on the same reservation, priority boarding, 25% back on United in-flight purchases and no foreign transaction fees.
+Other benefits of the United Quest Card include 3 points for every dollar you spend on United purchases (after your $125 in annual credits), 2 miles per dollar on travel, dining and select streaming services, up to $100 in Global Entry or TSA PreCheck fee credits, free first and second checked bags for you and a companion traveling on the same reservation, priority boarding, 25% back on United in-flight purchases, one year of DashPass membership (must activate by 12/31/2024) and no foreign transaction fees.

-If you’ve been contemplating getting the IHG Rewards Club Premier Credit Card at some point, now’s a great time to do it.
-New card applicants can currently earn 140,000 bonus points after spending $3,000 on the card within three months of opening the account.
+If you’ve been contemplating getting the IHG Rewards Premier Credit Card at some point, now’s a great time to do it.
+With the best point bonus offer we’ve seen thus far, new card applicants can currently earn 175,000 bonus points after spending $3,000 on the card within three months of opening the account.

-Also, starting with the second year you have the card and every year thereafter, you’ll receive a reward night certificate that can be used at any IHG property costing up to 40,000 points, which can now also be augmented with points to use at nearly any IHG hotel in the world — which includes Holiday Inn, InterContinental and Kimpton Hotels — making it an incredibly flexible perk.
-Just using this certificate each year can easily offset the card’s $99 annual fee.
+Also, starting with the second year you have the card and every year thereafter, you’ll receive a reward night certificate that can be used at any IHG property costing up to 40,000 points.
+And the certificate can now also be augmented with additional points so you can use it at nearly any IHG hotel in the world.
+The IHG chain includes Holiday Inn, InterContinental and Kimpton Hotels, among many others, making this certificate an incredibly flexible perk.
+Just using this benefit each year can easily offset the card’s $99 annual fee.

 Plus, all IHG Premier card holders receive complimentary IHG Platinum elite status and their fourth night free when using points to book an award stay.
 So if you’re booking a four-night stay at a property that costs 40,000 points a night, you’ll only have to redeem 120,000 points for it.

-Ink Business Unlimited: Best business card with no annual fee
+Best business card with no annual fee: Ink Business Unlimited

 This card is very straightforward, as you’ll earn 1.5% cash back on all purchases, with no bonus categories to worry about or track.
 And if you prefer travel rewards to cash back, the Ink Business Unlimited offers potential flexibility on that front as well.